PoonLab/courses/GradPythonCourse/FinalProjectRubric.md

 # Final Project Grading Rubric

-For your final project, please submit one or more Python or bash scripts that accomplish the objectives set out in your proposal.
+For your final project, please submit:
+* One or more Python or bash scripts that accomplish the objectives set out in your proposal.
+* Provide the raw data if possible - if not, then submit a truncated version with reduced file sizes.
+* Provide full or truncated outputs.
+* Write a `README.md` Markdown file that documents the purpose of each script.

 **Due date:** July 11, 2017
 Submit to Dr. Poon by e-mail.
 Late penalties will apply.